mpv-player/mpv/DOCS/man/en/options.rst

     search for video segments from other files, and will also ignore any chapter order specified for the main file.

+--osd-bar-align-x=<-1..1>
+    Position of the OSD bar. -1 is far left, 0 is centered, 1 is far right.

+--osd-bar-align-y=<-1..1>
+    Position of the OSD bar. -1 is top, 0 is centered, 1 is bottom.

 --osd-back-color=<#RRGGBB>, --sub-text-back-color=<#RRGGBB>
     See ``--osd-color``.
 Color used for OSD/sub text background.